guitorri/qucs-manual/README.md

 ## Translations

-Most of *Quick Reference* and *Component Reference* translations can be retrieved from the Qucs TS files.
+Most of *Quick Reference*, *Component Reference* and *Categories Reference* translations can be retrieved from the Qucs TS files.

 See scripts: